KamenShah/Invest_ML/README.md

-Models that were trained on over 20 metrics to predict if companies would beat future earnings report.
+Models that were trained on over 20 metrics to predict if companies would beat EPS estimate for quaterly earnings.